Page Reviewed / Updated - Oct. 2017

 To be eligible for Medicaid's long term care benefits, an applicant's income and assets must not exceed the allowable limits.
-Qualified Income Trusts, also referred to as Miller Trusts, and Pooled Income Trusts, are intended for those who have an income greater than qualifications for Medicaid allow, yet don’t have enough income to pay for long term care.
+Qualified Income Trusts (QIT), also referred to as Miller Trusts, are intended for those who have an income greater than qualifications for Medicaid allow, yet don’t have enough income to pay for long term care.
 With QIT’s, an individual’s excess income is directly deposited each month into a restricted funds account, meaning the money in the account can only be used for a specified reason.
 In the case of QIT’s, these funds can be used strictly to pay one’s accrued medical bills and care costs, such as nursing home bills and Medicare premiums.
 By utilizing a QIT, a senior’s excess income is not counted towards Medicaid’s income limit.
 Therefore, the individual becomes eligible for benefits.

-With a qualifying income trust, the individual hoping to gain Medicaid eligibility will contribute their income that is over the Medicaid allowable limit each month.
-For example, as of 2016, in most states, the Medicaid monthly income limit for a single individual is 300% of the Federal Benefit Rate, which is currently $2,199.
-If an individual's monthly income is $2,500, then each month they will allocate $301 into the trust, thereby lowering their countable monthly income to the allowable limit.
+With a qualifying income trust, the individual hoping to gain Medicaid eligibility will contribute their income that is over the Medicaid allowable limit each month to the trust.
+For example, as of 2017, in most states, the Medicaid monthly income limit for a single individual is 300% of the Federal Benefit Rate, which is currently $2,205.
+If an individual's monthly income is $2,500, then each month they will allocate $295 into the trust, thereby lowering their countable monthly income to the allowable limit.
 The individual cannot simply give away the extra income, as that would violate Medicaid's rules.
 (This violation is referred to as the Medicaid Look Back Period.
 Learn more here.)
 In some states, Medicaid must be the beneficiary of the trust.

-Should an individual use a professional service to establish a trust, they will likely experience 1-2 types of fees.
+Should an individual use a professional service to establish a trust, they will likely experience a fee.
 An attorney or other professional will bill the individual on an hourly basis or a flat rate to set up the trust.
-Typically, the cost is between $1,000 - $2,000, though it could be higher or lower depending on the attorney and state in which the individual resides.
-The second fee the individual might incur is from the trust itself if they utilize an existing trust, such as those run by non-profit organizations that have enrollment and annual maintenance fees.
+Typically, the cost is between $1,000 and $2,000, though it could be higher or lower depending on the attorney and state in which the individual resides.
 However, these fees are not significant, and since the primary objective is to lower one's income to a Medicaid-eligible level, these fees should not impact the individual.